spectrocloud/librarium/docs/docs-content/clusters/data-center/vmware/architecture.md

 - A valid tag must consist of alphanumeric characters.

-- The tag must start and end with an alphanumeric characters.
+- The tag must start and end with an alphanumeric character.

 - The regex used for tag validation is `(([A-Za-z0-9][-A-Za-z0-9_.]*)?[A-Za-z0-9])?`